-The Bible is loaded with visions about a perfect world in the future, when a Messiah (a ruler appointed by God) will rule with peace and justice.
-The last book in the Bible, Revelation, is an incredibly long and detailed vision about the persecution of Jesus's followers and, at the end, Jesus's complete triumph over the persecutors.
+The Bible is loaded with visions about a perfect world in the future, when the Messiah (the ruler appointed by God) will rule with peace and justice.
+The last book in the Bible, Revelation, is an incredibly long detailed vision about the persecution of Jesus's followers and, at the end, Jesus's complete triumph over the persecutors.

-His campaign to connect, heal, and bless is over too.
+God's campaign to connect, heal, and bless is over too.
 All the changes he was campaigning to bring have been brought.
 There is no work left for the campaign team.
-They get to go to the victory party and to enjoy the kingdom that Jesus has set up.
+They get to go to the victory party (the wedding feast of the Lamb) and enjoy the kingdom that Jesus has set up.

 The Last Trumpet Sounds

 15-18 The seventh Angel trumpeted.
 A crescendo of voices in Heaven sang out,